You did it!

 Threw your grad cap in the air✓

 Smiled for pictures✓

 Life after graduation is exciting but can be full of uncertainty, especially when it comes to the—for many of us—uncharted territory of starting a career.
-And without any real professional experience, how are you supposed to know which position, employer, or career path is right for you?
+And with limited or no professional experience, how are you supposed to know which position, employer, or career path is right for you?
 Thankfully, you don’t have to know.
-The luxury of being fresh out of college and new to the job market is that you have time to figure it out.
+The luxury of being a college graduate and new to the job market is that you have time to figure it out.
 Here’s how to use that time wisely.

 Explore your options